welchbj/tt/README.rst

 ============

 tt has been tested with Python 2.7, 3.3, 3.4, and 3.5.
-tt was written in pure Python, so it only requires a compatible Python installation to run.
+tt is written in pure Python, so it only requires a compatible Python installation to run.

 You can get the latest release from PyPI.
 Right now, the PyPI version only works with Python 3.4 and 3.5.
 Just use::